yurijmrozek/Ucode_Pixelizator/README.md

 # Instruction

-Go to https://ucodepixelizator.herokuapp.com/ (work not so fast)
+- Go to https://ucodepixelizator.herokuapp.com/ (work not so fast)
+- Enjoy

 **To run like local app**